travelping/upg-vpp/README.md

 * `make e2e-debug` and `make e2e-release` build UPG in debug and release mode respectively and run E2E tests for it.
 For more information, see [E2E test documentation](test/e2e/README.md)
+* `make checkstyle` performs style checks on the source code

 If docker is used, one should set the following environment variable to enable wrapping the internally run commands in a docker container: